andrew-canafe/heat-lang/README.md

 Heat makes it mandatory for the initialization of variables to be explicit and does not support zero-by-default initialization.
 Heat requires a type to be associated with each variable and does not support `auto` type specifiers, as they are confusing to the programmer.

 ### Class inheritance is the root of all evil
-Heat does not support class inheritance, as it is difficult to maintain and results in excessive amounts of source code.
+Heat does not support class inheritance, as it is difficult to maintain and results in excessive horizontal source code.
 However, Heat still uses classes for the purpose of class instantiation and source code modularity.